webard/nova-language-switch/README.md

 	 'supported-languages' => [
 		  'en' => 'English',
 		  'ar' => 'Arabic',
-		  //here you can add new lanaguage or remove language that you need by 'local'=>'Label' ],
+		  //here you can add new language or remove language that you need by 'local'=>'Label' ],

 	/**
+     * Display language name in the language switcher
+     * bool
+    */
+    'display-language-name' => true,

+	/**
 	 * Languages That need RTL support
 	 *  string
-	 * */
+	 */
 	'rtl-languages' => [
 		  'ar'
 		  //here put that language that need support RTL just put local of the language like this example for arabic